Examples

 from icoscp.cpb.dobj import Dobj

-# look at dobj.info() for a full list
+# Look at dobj.meta for a full list of metadata.

 plot = dobj.data.plot(x='TIMESTAMP', y='ch4', grid=True, title=title)